... because we understand

 An undiagnosed break or fracture not only causes prolonged pain and suffering but can also prevent the bone from healing properly.
 What’s more, a broken bone left untreated can restrict the blood supply to surrounding tissue.
 If a muscle is not supplied with blood carrying oxygen, it will become damaged and start to die (this is called Avascular Necrosis or Osteonecrosis).

 Delays in fracture diagnosis can be serious and have a life-changing impact.
 In the most serious cases, amputation may be necessary.
-If you’ve experienced negligence following a broken bone or fracture, our experienced lawyers can help you seek the compensation you deserve.
+If you’ve experienced negligence following a broken bone or fracture, we can help you seek the compensation you deserve.

 You have a 3-year time frame in which to make a medical negligence claim.
 This time limit starts from the date that you first realised you had received negligent care.